heyallnorahere/vkplayground/BUILDING.md

 ## Actually building the damn thing

-On Unix systems, run `config.sh`, and it should generate makefiles.
+On Unix systems, run `config` as a bash script, and it should generate makefiles.
 On Windows, there is no build script, so just run CMake commands until it works.
 Sorry.